Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 Metro 6 (Bir-Hakeim Station)

-A 10-minute walk along the platform.
-The big advantage: the ride on Metro 6 is partly elevated, and the view of the tower from the car as you cross the Seine is a magical moment in itself.
+It's about a 10-minute walk along the platform.
+The big advantage: the ride on Metro 6 is partly elevated, and the view of the tower from the car as you cross the Seine is very impressive.

 ????